 A: We get it!
 Who doesn’t want to ride with their friends?
 Just let us know that while completing your registration.
 Individual riders may ‘opt-down’ to a slower ride platoon with friends.

 Q: Dude, 100 miles seems like a really long way.

 A: It is a long way.
 Completing a “century” is a challenge.
 That’s the point.
 But preparation, determination, and teamwork will get you to the finish line in Cape May.
 You can do it.
 You will finish.
 And we’ll be right there with you – no rider left behind.

 Q: Do I have to wear a Foster 100 jersey?

 A: Say wha??
 Why wouldn’t you want to wear one?
 They look slick and all our riders will be in them.
 We are also offering Foster 100 shorts and bib shorts at cost.
-(F100 jerseys are mandatory attire on ride day).
-Check out the pics!
-Camoflauge training Team Foster kits are available for purchase but are not for the Foster 100.

 Q: What is the inclement weather plan?